alpha22jp/Simplenote-Swift/README.md

 ## Environment

-* XCode 6.2
+* XCode 7.2
 * iOS 8.0 or higher

 ## How to build

-Before building the project, install and setup CocoaPods (0.36.0).
+Before building the project, install and setup CocoaPods.
 ```Shell
 sudo gem install cocoapods
 pod setup